 So, the key takeaways here are: get a taxi home after dark (even if it’s just a short distance), ignore the local men if they harass you, don’t go to the beach in the dark by yourself, and don’t wave your flashy belongings around like a fool.
 That’s it!

-Last but certainly not least, DON’T FORGET TO BUY TRAVEL INSURANCE!!!
+DON’T FORGET TO BUY TRAVEL INSURANCE!!!

 Like, seriously.
 Don’t forget it.